-Joe Lyon is a highly-rated Kentucky asbestos and personal injury lawyer representing plaintiffs nationwide in a wide variety of toxic tort and mesothelioma claims.
+Joe Lyon is a highly-rated asbestos and personal injury lawyer representing plaintiffs nationwide in a wide variety of toxic tort and mesothelioma claims.

 Chemical plants are known to contain large amounts of piping that connect manufacturing and storage areas.
 These pipes, as well as equipment like tanks, boilers and pumps, likely contain asbestos.
 Positions that may be at particular risk include engineers, maintenance workers, electricians, pump system operators, boilermakers, pipefitters, and insulators.